logo

 What is sciatic pain?

-The sciatic nerve leaves the spinal canal in your lower spine, goes through your buttocks, and down both legs.
-If the nerve is inflamed or damaged, you experience sciatic pain.
+The sciatic nerve exits the spinal canal in your lower spine, travels through your buttocks, and runs down both legs.
+When the nerve becomes inflamed or damaged, it causes sciatic pain.

-Sciatic pain usually begins with spinal problems in your lower back, such as:
+Sciatic pain typically begins with spinal issues in the lower back, such as:

 • Herniated discs